Bottle Cutting - What You Need To Know

 - wet and dry sand paper 150-600 grit

-- Sander attachment for a grinder
+- Diamond Grinding pads attachment for an angle grinder

 For further fine polishing (optional):

-Using the Diamond File:
+Using the Diamond File and other grinding polishers:

 Use the file wet and gradually file away until you reach the smooth surface you're looking for.
 It makes a painful noise at first like nails down a blackboard, but bare with it!
 It eases off.